anodyne/nova/README.md

 * updated the character bio page so admins can make an NPC an active character (and all related actions) with the push of a button
 * updated the character bio page so admins can make a character an NPC (and all related actions) with the push of a button
 * updated the access role model with constants for the default access levels
+* updated the view character posts page to use pagination
+* updated the view character logs page to use pagination
 * refactored the location helper into a full-blown class with static methods
 * refactored the upgrade process to mirror what was created for nova 3
 * removed the banned.php file